VishveshDhobe/2D-Range-tree-search/README.md

 # Output
     Result of Searching
-    how many iterations are required for searching Graphical repretation of tree traversal
+    Number of iterations required for searching
+    Graphical representation of tree traversal